When the Adrenaline Crashes

 Total Random Finding

-Let’s all just realize that we accidentally found out he had Juvenile Myoclonic Epilepsy about 4 weeks ago.
+Let’s all just realize that we accidentally found out he had Generalized Epilepsy about 4 weeks ago.
 He had gone through a year of testing to determine his sleep issues.
 We had to rule out sleep apnea, adenoids, snoring, getting good sleep at night, etc. All that was good.

-Next we moved to an EEG…which was fine.
+Next, we moved to an EEG…which was fine.
 Just because it is fun, we did have Jude do a 2-4 day MLST.
-We were told things were fine and that he didn’t hit REM cycle during his naps.
+We were told things were fine and that he didn’t hit the REM cycle during his naps.
 That ruled out cataplexy.
-He was diagnosed with Idiopathic Hypersomnia.
+He was diagnosed with Idiopathic Hypersomnia (mistakenly).
+The final diagnosis is Functional Neurological Disorder.

 Jokes on me.